ibm-cloud-docs/hs-crypto/integrate-services.md

 ## Understanding your integration
 {: #understand-integration}

-When you integrate a supported service with {{site.data.keyword.hscrypto}}, you enable envelope encryption<!--[envelope encryption](/docs/services/hs-crypto/envelope-encryption.html)--> for that service.
+When you integrate a supported service with {{site.data.keyword.hscrypto}}, you enable [envelope encryption](/docs/services/hs-crypto/envelope-encryption.html) for that service.
 This integration allows you to use a root key that you store in {{site.data.keyword.hscrypto}} to wrap the data encryption keys that encrypt your data at rest.

 For example, you can create a root key, manage the key in {{site.data.keyword.hscrypto}}, and use the root key to protect the data that is stored across different cloud services.